Cutting the Cake, the First Dance & Evening Celebrations Wedding Photography

 Cake Cutting Shenanigans

-As a documentary photographer shooting candid moments, the cake cutting never used to appeal to me very much.
+As a documentary photographer capturing candid moments, the cake-cutting never really appealed to me.
 Then I saw the humour in the situation.
 It reminds me very much of the ‘Dummy Register‘ as explained in Chapter 5 – Signing the Register.
 Everyone feels a little bit silly, but goes along with it as it’s become an expected part of the day.
 If you do feel daft during the cutting, feel free to ham it up a bit.
-Pretend stabbings are popular (be very careful though!)
+Pretend stabbings are popular (be very careful, though!)
 It also makes for some great photos when the pair feed each other.
-I don’t spend a huge amount of time photographing the cutting of the cake, but have come to realise that there’s more potential in it than first meets the eye…
+I don’t spend much time photographing the cake cutting, but I’ve come to realise there’s more potential in it than it first appears.

 Adam totally hammed up the cutting to make a mixture of a serious and silly cake shot.